Notice of Pre-AIA or AIA Status

 (a)(1) the claimed invention was patented, described in a printed publication, or in public use, on sale, or otherwise available to the public before the effective filing date of the claimed invention.

-Regarding claim 1, Buettner discloses a cutting device 11 (see Fig. 1) for cutting narrow strips from a material web (the particular type of material is merely an intended use of the claimed cutter device; nonetheless, Buettner’s cutting device 11 is capable of receiving a web material fed on the blade table 16 such as if the web material is fed from a side of the blade table 16 opposite the gripping device 27 relative to Fig. 1), in particular a rubberized material web (as best understood, this feature is optional), in or on which magnetically couplable elements are embedded or arranged at defined spacings behind one another in the web longitudinal direction (no web material is claimed, so Buettner need not disclose the particular characteristics of the unclaimed web material; regardless, the device of Buettner is operable on such material for the same reasons as explained above), comprising a blade table 16 which is arranged on a device frame (see Fig. 1, where the device frame includes the structure underlying the blade table 16), and on which the material web to be cut can be positioned (see Fig. 1 – the material web can be positioned on the blade table 16, which is part of the cutting device, for the same reasons explained above), a cutting apparatus 14 comprising a cutting blade (the cutting blade being disclosed by the punching stamp of paragraph 30; this structure is properly considered as a cutting blade since it is the cutting part of the cutting instrument 14, noting that the definition of ‘blade’ includes the cutting part of an implement per merriam-webster.com, and also in view of the cutting shape produced by the cutting stamp as can be seen in Figs. 2a-2c per paragraph 35) which can be moved out of a starting position into a cutting position relative to the blade table 16 (the cutting blade is movable into a lowered position relative to the position of Figs. 5 and 6, noting that in Figs. 5 and 6 the cutting blade is not engaging the workpiece 12, whereas when lowered the cutting blade does engage the workpiece since engagement of the cutting blade with the workpiece 12 is necessary to produce a cut), and a gripping device 27 which receives and transports a cut strip and can be moved relative to the blade table 16 (see Fig. 1 and paragraphs 31 and 36),
+Regarding claim 1, Buettner discloses a cutting device 11 (see Fig. 1) for cutting narrow strips (such as strip 36 shown in Fig. 2a) from a material web (the particular type of material is merely an intended use of the claimed cutter device; nonetheless, Buettner’s cutting device 11 is capable of receiving a web material fed on the blade table 16 such as if the web material is fed from a side of the blade table 16 opposite the gripping device 27 relative to Fig. 1), magnetically couplable elements are embedded or arranged in the material web at defined spacings behind one another in a web longitudinal direction (no web material is claimed, so Buettner need not disclose the particular characteristics of the unclaimed web material; regardless, the device of Buettner is operable on such material for the same reasons as explained above), the cutting device comprising a blade table 16 arranged on a device frame (see Fig. 1, where the device frame includes the structure underlying the blade table 16), the material web to be cut being positionable on the blade table 16 (see Fig. 1 and paragraph 30), a cutting apparatus 14 comprising a cutting blade (the cutting blade being disclosed by the punching stamp of paragraph 30; this structure is properly considered as a cutting blade since it is the cutting part of the cutting instrument 14, noting that the definition of ‘blade’ includes the cutting part of an implement per merriam-webster.com, and also in view of the cutting shape produced by the cutting stamp as can be seen in Figs. 2a-2c per paragraph 35) that is movable out of a starting position into a cutting position relative to the blade table 16 (the cutting blade is movable into a lowered position relative to the position of Figs. 5 and 6, noting that in Figs. 5 and 6 the cutting blade is not engaging the workpiece 12, whereas when lowered the cutting blade does engage the workpiece since engagement of the cutting blade with the workpiece 12 is necessary to produce a cut), and a gripping device 27 which receives and transports a cut strip and is movable relative to the blade table 16 (see Fig. 1 and paragraphs 31 and 36),

-Regarding claim 3, Buettner discloses that the gripping device comprises a carrier (the carrier to which hold-down elements 34 are attached), the carrier forming the hold-down section (see Fig. 1; noting again that a carrier is a structure corresponding to the hold-down section disclosed in the present specification).
+Regarding claim 3, Buettner discloses that the gripping device comprises a carrier (the carrier to which hold-down elements 34 are attached; see Figs. 1 and 2c; as best understood, no hold-down plate is required due to the recitation of ‘or’ at line 4 preceding ‘a carrier’ – as a result, additional recitations related to the hold-down plate are likewise interpretation as optional features, since if no hold-down plate is required then additional features describing the hold-down plate are likewise not required), the carrier forms the hold-down section (see Fig. 1; noting again that the carrier is a structure corresponding to the hold-down section disclosed in the present specification).
+Since Buettner teaches at least one ‘or’ option recited in claim 3, Buettner discloses the features required by claim 3.

-Regarding claim 4, Buettner discloses that the clearance is configured between the hold-down element 18 and the carrier (see Fig. 2B).
+Regarding claim 4, Buettner discloses that the space is configured between the hold-down element 18 and the carrier (see Fig. 2B).

-Regarding claim 6, Buettner disclose that a projection which forms a run-on edge for the material web is provided on that side of the carrier which faces the blade table 16 (see the annotated Fig. 1 below, where the run-on edge being “for the material web” is merely an intended use of the projection).
+Regarding claim 6, Buettner disclose that a projection which forms a run-on edge for the material web is provided on a side of the carrier that faces the blade table 16 (see the annotated Fig. 1 below, where the run-on edge being “for the material web” is merely an intended use of the projection).

 PNG